Please keep in your prayers every day:

-Worship Ministry: Plans the Worship life of the Congregation.
-Guides the format of the Worship services that are held every Sunday morning at 8:30 and 11:00.
+Worship Ministry plans the Worship life of the Congregation.
+Guides the format of the Worship services that are held every Sunday morning at 8:30 and 11:00 am.

-Holy Communion is celebrated on every Sunday of the month and on festival days.
-Ordained pastors are preferred to distribute Communion but members of the Congregation fill this office when a pastor is not available.
+Holy Communion is celebrated every Sunday of the month and on festival days.
+Ordained pastors are preferred to distribute Communion, but members of the Congregation fill this office when a pastor is not available.